DevNetSandbox/sbx_multi_ios/log-analytics/README.md

 ![elk](./static/stack.png "ELK Stack")

-The grafana ui can be found at http://mgmt-ip-of-elk-server:3000 You can find the management IP of the elk server node in your simulation using `virl nodes`
+The kibana ui can be found at http://mgmt-ip-of-elk-server:5601 You can find the management IP of the elk server node in your simulation using `virl nodes`

+You'll need to add an index pattern of syslog* in the initial Kibana setup, you can also import the [kibana-dashboard.json](./kibana-dashboard.json) file for some initial visualizations

 ## Device Configuration

-The following configuration is placed on all the  nodes via the [topology.virl](./topology.virl) file
+The logging configuration is placed on all the  nodes via the [topology.virl](./topology.virl) file

 ### xr1 configuration

 ```
-loggng
+logging 10.0.0.5 vrf default port 5140
+logging source-interface Loopback0

 ```

 ### nxos1 configuration

 ```
+logging server 10.0.0.5 port 5140
-logging
+logging source-interface loopback0
 ```

-### nxos1 configuration
+### ios1 configuration

 ```
+logging host 10.0.0.5 transport udp port 5140
-logging
+logging source-interface Loopback0
 ```